eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 You can't just rely on the engine to do it for you, either, because the engine...  doesn't.
 There is no casting of shadows in Doom, whatsoever.
 No dynamic lighting, no light _sources_ at all.
 (This isn't true in GZDoom, which actually makes several stock Doom objects cast their own light, but the effect is fairly minor so as to not ruin the deliberate lighting of Doom maps.)
 The only lighting you get is the light level of sectors.
 Even the light level of a wall is just the light level of the sector it faces.

-So if you want to have a large outdoor area with some buildings casting shadows, you have to actually _draw the shadows_ as separate sectors on the ground and make them darker.
+If you want to have a large outdoor area with some buildings casting shadows, you have to actually _draw the shadows_ as separate sectors on the ground and make them darker.
 Even ZDoom's fanciest lighting tricks can only give you slightly better tools for doing manual lighting, like separate floor and ceiling lighting.
 (In vanilla Doom, you might fake the lava trick by drawing a very thin outer lava sector that's dark, so the walls are also dark, and then just making the inner area bright.
 The ceiling would also be bright, but oh well!)
 If you want a smooth lighting transition, well, you just have to draw a lot of thin sectors and give them all slightly different light levels.

 I don't have a lot else to say about lighting.
 Like everything else design-related, it's just something you have to learn, and I'm still doing that.
 Look at maps you like, play around, see what works and what doesn't.
+When in doubt, add contrast.

 ## Sky hack